Dallan Hayden

-Dallan Hayden (born June 22, 2003) is an American college football running back for the Colorado Buffaloes.
-He previously played for the Ohio State Buckeyes.
+Dallan Hayden (born June 22, 2003) is an American college football running back for the Memphis Tigers.
+He previously played for the Ohio State Buckeyes and Colorado Buffaloes.

-High school career
+Early life

 Hayden attended Christian Brothers High School in Memphis, Tennessee.
 Over his junior and senior seasons, he rushed for 4,012 yards and 57 touchdowns combined and was named Tennessee's Mr. Football both years.
 He committed to Ohio State University to play college football.

 College career

 Ohio State

 As a true freshman at Ohio State in 2022, Hayden earned playing time alongside TreVeyon Henderson and Miyan Williams.

 On April 8, 2024, Hayden announced that he would enter the transfer portal.

 Colorado

 On April 22, 2024, Hayden announced that he would transfer to Colorado.

+On December 26, 2025, Hayden announced that he would enter the transfer portal for the second time.